ranchodeluxe/frontendstreams/README.md

 ###Front-End Streams

 This is a series of examples that use NodeJS stream modules such as [through](https://www.npmjs.com/package/through) in front-end programming.
 The target audience is noobs.
-For more information about NodeJS stream modules check out the [stream handbook](https://github.com/substack/stream-handbook) and [stream-adventure](https://www.npmjs.com/package/stream-adventure).
-These examples and the NodeJS tooling we'll be using were inspired by [jessekeane](http://words.jessekeane.me/about/) in his front-end stream [post](http://words.jessekeane.me/front-end-streams/).
+For more information about NodeJS stream modules check out [stream-handbook](https://github.com/substack/stream-handbook) and [stream-adventure](https://www.npmjs.com/package/stream-adventure).
+The NodeJS tooling used in these examples was inspired by [jessekeane](http://words.jessekeane.me/about/) in his front-end stream [post](http://words.jessekeane.me/front-end-streams/).
 The first three examples are from that original post.
 I've created solutions for them here because the post did not originally have solutions.
-The first tests in `test/index.js` give a sense for how to reason about the dependencies for [dom-delegation-stream](https://www.npmjs.com/package/dom-delegation-stream).
+The first tests in `test/index.js` show how to test some dependencies for [dom-delegation-stream](https://www.npmjs.com/package/dom-delegation-stream).
 Much thanks to [jessekeane](http://words.jessekeane.me/about/) for exposing these modules to me.

 ###Getting Started